DavidKcodeRepo/FactoryPlanner/Readme.md

 ![FactoryUI](https://i.imgur.com/fIu43oR.png)

-A list of ~250 game-recipes affecting ~400 ingredients is pre-populated from which a user makes selections to edit the resulting output and check the balance of intermediate products.
+A list of ~250 game-recipes (rows) affecting ~400 (columns) ingredients is pre-populated from which a user makes selections to edit the resulting output and check the balance of intermediate products.

 Essentially, the program is a product sum calculating data grids with dynamic column row filtering based on the users needs.